gveran22/MetaIBS/scripts/analysis-individual/LoPresti-2019/01_Dada2-LoPresti_Notes.md

 - Bacteria - 1,085
 - Archaea - 0
 - Eukaryota - 0
 There was 0 unassigned phyla.
 There were 106 samples with total read count below 500.
-The final ASV table contains **1,085 sequence variants**.
+The final ASV table contains **806 sequence variants** (many ASVs were present in samples with low total count).

 ## Metadata
 - age